analyticalrohit/llms-from-scratch/README.md

 </p>

-LLMs work by predicting one word or token at a time.
+LLMs work by predicting one token at a time.
 LLMs generate text iteratively.
 Each predicted word token is appended to the previous input to form the context for the next prediction.

 ## Contents